luxonis/depthai-hardware/docs/source/pages/guides/powering_poe_devices.rst

  - :ref:`OAK-1-PoE <sj2096>`

 If you are new to Power over Ethernet (POE), welcome; POE is extremely convenient.
-POE allows a single Cat5e (or higher) Ethernet cable to be used to both power a device and give it connectivity at 1,000mbps (1gbps) full-duplex at up to 100 meters (328 feet).
+POE allows a single Cat5e (or higher) Ethernet cable to be used to both power a device and give it connectivity at 1,000 Mbps (1 Gbps) full-duplex at up to 100 meters (328 feet).

 In this tutorial, we will go through the suggested hardware to use with Luxonis PoE devices.